Roogry/dcd-flut-restaurant/README.md

 ## Introduction

-Restoeev is a Restaurant Application for the people who lookin recommendation for the Restaurant, Foods, Drinks, anything about that.
+Restoeev is a Restaurant Application designed to provide restaurant recommendations, information about foods, drinks, and everything related to dining experiences.

-In this project, is to accomplish Submission Dicoding in [Flutter Fundamental Course](https://www.dicoding.com/academies/195), I created this restaurant app with Provider State Management.
-To see what features I made, you can see [here](#features).
+The purpose of this project is to fulfill the requirements of the [Flutter Fundamental Course](https://www.dicoding.com/academies/195) offered by Dicoding.
+Utilizing the Provider State Management, I have developed this restaurant app.
+To explore the specific features I have implemented, please refer to the Features section.

-For this submission 1, focus on creating UI and consume data from json.
-There is list of restaurants, search restaurants, and detail restaurant.
+In Submission 1, the main focus was on creating a user interface and fetching data from JSON.
+The features included a restaurant list, restaurant search, and restaurant details.
-For this submission 2, moving forward to REST API using [http](https://pub.dev/packages/http) .
+Submission 2 involved integrating a REST API using the [http package](https://pub.dev/packages/http).
-For this submission 3, focus on build bookmark feature, using Sqflite, and implement notification with alarm manager.
+Submission 3 centered around implementing the bookmark feature using Sqflite and integrating notifications with the alarm manager.

 ## Demo